 Preparing for a 12 Lead ECG test is relatively simple.
 However, as with any test, there are a few things you should take into consideration beforehand.

-Your doctor will most likely ask you to remove all jewellery from your neck, arms, and wrists.
-Typically, men are bare-chested during the test and women are able to wear a bra, t-shirt, or gown where applicable.
+Your doctor will likely ask you to remove all jewellery from your neck, arms, and wrists.
+Typically, men are bare-chested during the test, and women can wear a bra, t-shirt, or gown where applicable.
 For this test, your doctor will prepare a clean and comfortable environment.

-Prior to the test, you must shower without using any moisturizers, creams, or powders.
+Before the test, you must shower without using moisturisers, creams, or powders.
 These could affect the placement of the electrodes and require you to reschedule the test.
-Your doctor should inform you if you need to make any other preparations regarding your clothing.
+Your doctor should inform you if you need to make other clothing preparations.

-As the 12 Lead ECG test is non-invasive, you will likely not need to make any additional preparations.
+As the 12 Lead ECG test is non-invasive, you will likely not need additional preparations.
 Though your doctor may suggest appropriate measures on a case-by-case basis.

-In the event that the electrode must be placed in an area with body hair, your doctor may be required to shave the hair.
-If you are worried about this, you should address it with your doctor prior to the test and they may have other suggestions.
-Electrodes are typically placed by first rubbing the area to remove dead skin and then pressing firmly down.
+If the electrode must be placed in an area with body hair, your doctor may be required to shave the hair.
+If you are worried about this, you should address it with your doctor before the test; they may have other suggestions.
+Electrodes are typically placed by rubbing the area to remove dead skin and pressing firmly down.

-If your skin is particularly oily or covered in lotion or moisturizers, the doctor may be required to clean the areas.
-Before your appointment, try to shower without using any moisturizers or lotion as this will help the electrodes to stay on your skin.
+If your skin is particularly oily or covered in lotion or moisturisers, the doctor may be required to clean the areas.
+Before your appointment, shower without using any moisturisers or lotion, as this will help the electrodes stay on your skin.

 When it comes to placing the electrodes, it’s important to let your doctor know of any discomfort or anxiety you may feel during the process.
-At Harley Street, our doctors are highly experienced in providing the best care for your needs.
+At The Harley Street Heart & Vascular Centre, our doctors are highly experienced in providing the best care for your needs.

 A 12 Lead ECG test is performed by placing 12 electrodes in 10 locations across your chest, arms, and legs.
 These electrodes are connected to an ECG machine to record the electrical activity of your heart.
 With these results, your doctor can then accurately diagnose your condition.